You’re married: Is it okay to buy a house without your spouse?

 You can even make that a reward for bringing up a low credit score.

 Today's mortgage rates are excellent for home purchases.
-And remember that you may be able to reduce what you pay by only putting the most qualified applicant on the mortgage.Click to see today's rates (Sep 23rd, 2017)
+And remember that you may be able to reduce what you pay by only putting the most qualified applicant on the mortgage.Verify your new rate (Nov 21st, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.